How to Oktoberfest Like You Know What You’re Doing: A First Timer’s Guide

-I’ve never been so relieved in my life until I heard that train start its engine about 45 minutes later.
-That is until it pulled into a completely empty train station save for the 3 German police officers waiting for me.
+I’ve never been so relieved in my life when that train engine started almost 40 minutes later.
+That is, until it pulled into a completely empty train station save for the 3 German police officers waiting for me at the open doors for me.
 I should mention now, I forgot to buy a train a ticket.

 I thought I was done for it.
 I broke the rules in Germany.
 They’re going to lock me up in an Oktoberfest prison.

 I braced myself for the worst.
 Leading the pack was a very stout, blonde lady cop, “Wohin willst du gehen?”

 Word vomit spewed from my mouth, “I’m so sorry I only speak English.
 Do you speak English?
 I thought this train was going to the next stop, I’m trying to meet my friends at their Airbnb and I don’t know what to do, the conductor yelled at me, I’m so sorry, please take pity on this dumb American.
 Help.
 S.O.S.”
 So much for maintaining any semblance of composure.¯\_(ツ)_/¯

 TIP #5: GERMAN COPS ARE FRIENDS, NOT FOE’S